Got a Live Connection?

 No problem.
 You can still have Local Connections.
 Just contact the Regional Coordinator at email@example.com and she’ll announce it for you and answer any questions until a Rep can be found.

 Remember, it only takes two people to form a Local Connection.
 Success is not determined by how many are in a connection, but by how many in a region are connected.

 In some geographic areas clusters of members extend into two regions.
 In those cases, just make sure you coordinate with the Reps in both regions.

 Regions where members live too far from each other to make live meetings practical, often use the SAQA Zoom program to connect them virtually.
 SAQA has a professional Zoom account, so we can add as many meetings as we like at no extra charge.
 Ask your Regional Rep how to take advantage of this service.

 Hybrids for outliers and others

-Your Regional Reps re always your best source of information.
+Your Regional Reps are always your best source of information.
+You can find them on the Regional Reps page.
 If they don’t know the answer, they can turn to the Regional Coordinator who knows where to chase it down within the SAQA network.
 And if you don’t have a Rep right now, contact the Regional Coordinator directly at firstname.lastname@example.org.